Central Dublin Traffic Plan (1973)

 We will explore why things went so wrong so quickly in chapter 4.
 But first, let's look at the rest of the Central Dublin Traffic Plan.

 The Inner Tangent - specifically the Western Tangent - was the main aspect of the Central Dublin Traffic Plan, and was what it would be known for.
 It really believed that a good flow of roads in and out the city would keep the central section flowing well.

 There was more to it than just that, though.
-In fact, despite being published in 1973 and obsessed with keeping traffic moving, the recommendations of the study were rather contemporary.
+In fact, despite being published in 1973 and being obsessed with keeping traffic moving, some of the recommendations of the study were rather contemporary.

 The study strongly encouraged that on-street parking be removed and strictly enforced where available, though this was mainly so that all of the available roadspace could be dedicated to moving traffic.
 New car parks would be built in outer areas to reduce the amount of traffic heading within the Inner Tangent.

 An extensive one way system would have been created, with seemingly every single major road in the city centre running in one direction only.
 It would even tamper with inscrutable forces by changing the arrangement on the Quays, meaning both sides of the Liffey would be for outbound traffic only.
 Inbound traffic would have to follow a new route along Abbey Street.

 A lot of this would involve taking advantage of existing wide corners at certain junctions which dated back centuries.
 This includes Arran Quay and Harcourt Road, where one way systems would be able to negotiate corners by using all the space to make it a smooth turn.

 A historic widening of the street at Arran Quay (courtesy of the Wide Streets Commission), which would have been used to create a major left turn - similar to what was here until the 2020 cycle lane works.